krishgoel20/AI-Ecommerce-Platform/README.md

 - **Collaborative Filtering** — `user_interactions` tracks every meaningful engagement event.
 The recommendation engine finds users with similar interaction histories and scores products they've engaged with that the target user hasn't seen.
 - **JWT Role-based Access Control** — Tokens carry a `role` field (`admin` or `customer`).
 The frontend decodes this client-side to conditionally render navigation.
 The backend enforces it server-side via a `require_admin` FastAPI dependency.
 - **Structured LLM Output** — Budget Optimizer and Occasion Shopping prompt LLaMA to return strict JSON with product IDs, quantities and reasons.
 The backend parses and validates this before returning it to the frontend, enabling dynamic UI rendering from AI output.
-- **Background Threading** — Order confirmation emails are sent in a `daemon=True` background thread so the payment response returns immediately without waiting for SMTP.
+- **Background Threading** — Order confirmation e-mails are sent in a `daemon=True` background thread so the payment response returns immediately without waiting for SMTP.
 - **Secure Password Reset** — Reset tokens are generated with `secrets.token_urlsafe(32)`, stored with a 1-hour expiry and a `used` boolean.
 Once consumed, the token cannot be reused.
 - **Product Variants with Price Modifiers** — The `product_variants` table stores `price_modifier` values that adjust the base price dynamically.
 The cart and order system correctly stores and displays the variant-adjusted price at purchase time.